Salman Ahmed Shaikh

 i) Provide some scholarship funds as contribution from their part, and

-ii) To issue degree with some mention of the fact that the degree holder is in such a contract with such scheme.
+ii) To issue degree with mention of the fact that the degree holder is in such a contract with such scheme.

-If beneficiaries change jobs, the new employers as a policy can be asked to obtain NOC from the beneficiary.
+If beneficiaries change jobs, the new employers as a policy can be asked to obtain NOC from the scheme organizers.
 The beneficiary will request NOC from such schemes so that details about how much remuneration is paid and which employer hires which beneficiary comes in full knowledge of the scheme organizers.

 There could be another potential problem which needs to be solved.
 Knowing that initial success will always have to be shared, the candidate may prefer low paid jobs initially than he otherwise would have and then look for better jobs afterwards.

 If he had to pay a lump sum interest amount, he will have been forced to look out for better paid jobs and excel in the process as well and pay the bank’s interest and loan amount as quickly as possible.
-Nevertheless, looking from another perspective, the scheme will be basically encouraging people not to remain idle even if there is no better paying job available.
+Nevertheless, looking from another perspective, the scheme will be encouraging people not to remain idle even if there is no better paying job available.
 The scheme is encouraging them to gain experience and change their fortunes in good as well as troubled times.
 This is most suited to developing countries where people do not have public sector social safety nets and unemployment insurance to depend on.

 There could be additional problems to consider.
 What if a person loses employment in the middle of the contract?
 In such a case, it seems that a better approach will be that the person should be asked to share salaries once he gets re-employed and the contract period will have a pause until he gets re-employed.